Classic Cols of the Southern Alps

 Day 0: Arrival day

-We offer transfers at various times of the day from Nice airport to our start hotel in Carros (25 min away), nestled in the hills of the Var valley.
-All transfers are included in the price of your holiday.
+We offer included transfers at set times of the day from Nice (NCE) airport to our start hotel in Carros (25 min away), nestled in the hills of the Var valley.

 Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.

-Meet your guides and have a welcome briefing and great dinner.
+Meet your guides and have a welcome briefing and a great dinner!

 Day 1: Circular ride from Carros

-The Col de Vence (963m) is the perfect way to kick start our week of cycling.
-The gradients are kind (6.5 to 7%) and the scenery is incredible.
-From the summit, mountain after mountain stretch before you into the distance – this is your playground for the rest of the week.
+The Col de Vence (963m) is the perfect way to kick-start your week of cycling.
+The gradients are kind (6.5 to 7%) and the scenery is quite simply, incredible.
+From the col, mountain after mountain stretches before you into the distance – this is all yours to discover for the rest of the holiday!

-As always we offer various route options, the most challenging of which takes you on a big loop of the Parc Naturel Régional des Préalpes d’Azur over the Col de Bleine (1440m).
+As always on our flexible-pace cycling tours, we offer various route options, the most challenging of which takes you on a big loop of the Parc Naturel Régional des Préalpes d’Azur over the Col de Bleine (1440m).

 Easier route: 61km with 1150m ascent [ride profile]